wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/remote.rst

 .. versionadded:: 4.5.2

-Sets the time to wait before considering a TCP connection down.
+Sets the time to wait before considering a connection with a TCP client down when a new connection with the same key arrives.
 A value of 0 disables this assessment of connection activity.

 .. warning::